angular/angular/src/lib/card/card.md

 ### Title groups
-An `<md-card-title-group>` can be used to combine a title, subtitle, and image into a single section.
+`<md-card-title-group>` can be used to combine a title, subtitle, and image into a single section.
 This element can contain:
 * `<md-card-title>`
 * `<md-card-subtitle>`